melaniedmassey/melaniedmassey.github.io/_pages/cv.md

 Education
 ======
-Ph.D., Biology, Dalhousie University, 2018 - 2023
+**Ph.D., Biology, Dalhousie University, 2018 - 2023**

 *Phenotypic plasticity in response to thermal variability within and across generations*

 Supervised by Dr. Jeffrey A. Hutchings and Dr. Anne C. Dalziel

-M.Sc., Ecology and Evolutionary Biology, University of Toronto, 2016 - 2018
+  **M.Sc., Ecology and Evolutionary Biology, University of Toronto, 2016 - 2018**

+*Measurement and modelling of primary sex ratios for species with temperature-dependent sex determination*

+Supervisd by Dr. Njal Rollinson

+  **B. Sc., McGill University, 2010 - 2014**

-B. Sc., Major in Biology, Minor in Natural History, McGill University, 2010 - 2014
+*Major in Biology, Minor in Natural History*

 Work experience